FAQs: How we are caring for you

 INPATIENT AND OUTPATIENT VISITATION DURING COVID-19

-We appreciate your patience over the past year as we sought to keep our patients and staff safe during the COVID-19 pandemic.
-We are pleased to announce that Main Line Health has resumed limited, in-person visitation at our hospitals.
-Bryn Mawr Rehab has specific visitation guidelines which can be found here.
+We appreciate your ongoing patience as we seek to keep our patients and employees safe during the COVID-19 pandemic.
+For the time being, Main Line Health has limited, in-person visitation at our hospitals.
+(Bryn Mawr Rehab has specific visitation guidelines.)

 Visitation Guidelines: What to expect

-- Masks are required at all times during your visit.
-Gaiters, bandanas and masks with a valve are not acceptable.
+- Masks are required at all times.
+Gaiters, bandanas and cloth masks, and masks with a valve are not acceptable.

-- Visitors may not remove their masks to eat or drink during the visit.
+- Visitors may not remove their masks to eat or drink.

 - Visitors and patients may leave the patient room during the visit.
 Both must be masked and maintain social distance from other patients, visitors and staff.